Dask¶

 Currently, the dask backend can only be used if your workflow code is organized in a package due to how pytask imports your code and dask serializes task functions (issue).

-There are a couple of ways in how we can use dask.
+There are a couple of ways in which we can use dask.

 pytask --parallel-backend dask -n 2